Saturday 13 April 2019

 W: feminineinstincts.com.au E: firstname.lastname@example.org

 Glenys has worked as childbirth education manager at the Royal Women’s Hospital, Melbourne where she delivered childbirth education training to doulas and midwives across Australia.

 She developed the Healthy Mothers Healthy Babies program in Community Health in City of Hume over a period of six years, and recently worked as the doula co-ordinator at Birth for Humankind.
 Glenys currently works as a midwife at the Royal Women’s Hospital.

 The workshop will be a blend of cognitive and embodied learning with guided processes to support you in integrating this knowledge.
-The aim is for you to become empowered through your awareness of the dynamics at play in trauma, and simple holistic options for the regulation of your own nervous system to create resilience.
+The aim is for you to gain practical tools for minimizing the potential for trauma in the birthing field, and experience holistic options for the regulation of your own nervous system to create resilience.

 Online bookings are essential to secure your place.